realgenekim/browser-reload/README.md

 # browser-reload

-> Sublime browser auto-reload for Clojure web development.
+Sublime browser auto-reload for Clojure web development.
 Edit → Save → Browser refreshes automatically.

+If you love the incredibly fast and sublime feedback loop that tools like Figwheel or Shadow-CLJS provide, and wish you could get that same immediacy while working on server-side Clojure, this library gives you exactly that.

-Zero-friction development experience combining server-side code reloading (Ring's `wrap-reload`) with automatic browser refresh on file changes.
+Zero-friction development experience combining server-side code reloading (Ring’s `wrap-reload`) with just the tiniest amount of injected JavaScript to enable browser refresh on all file changes.

 ## What You Get